-Comparing (\ref{ECME:volume}) with (\ref{main:ub}) yields the proofs of (\ref{main:2p_ineq}) and (\ref{main:S_ineq}).
-The bound (\ref{main:c_ineq}) follows again from the observation that for globally unstable dynamics the maximal Lyapunov exponent is bounded from above by the sum over all Lyapunov exponents.
+Comparing (\ref{ECME:volume}) with (\ref{main:ub}) yields the proof of (\ref{main:2p_ineq}) and (\ref{main:S_ineq}).
+The bound (\ref{main:c_ineq}) arises once again from the observation that for globally unstable dynamics the maximal Lyapunov exponent is bounded from above by the sum over all Lyapunov exponents.